 Williams Kastner’s Antitrust Practice Group has represented clients in litigation and provided advice under both state and federal laws (including Federal Trade Commission, State Attorney General and other regulatory authorities) in many matters, including steel, real estate development, health care, office equipment, construction, insurance, and other industries.
-Jerry Edmonds, Chair of firm’s Antitrust Practice served on the Washington State Bar Association Robinson Patman subcommittee which ultimately recommended to eliminate price discrimination from Washington State law.
+Jerry Edmonds, Chair of the firm’s Antitrust Practice, served on the Washington State Bar Association Robinson Patman subcommittee which ultimately recommended to eliminate price discrimination from Washington State law.

 Our Antitrust attorneys meet with executives of various companies as well as members of trade associations and have provided training on antitrust issues.
 Our attorneys are frequently asked to present a Williams Kastner developed program entitled “Antitrust Do’s and Don’ts.”

 Examples of our experience in complex antitrust and other litigation matters involving large numbers of parties and extensive complex discovery include:

 - Williams Kastner currently represents a large and very well known company in connection with significant antitrust matters that are not publicly known.
 The matter is such that even identification of the industry would be inappropriate.

 - Representation of certain fish processing companies in connection with an antitrust claim arising out of the North Pacific bottom fish fishery.
 This claim involved primarily assertions of privilege to jointly petition government.
 This case was ultimately resolved by federal governmental action and was not filed in court.